December 2001 riots in Argentina: Corralito

 At the beginning of December 2001, the IMF cut off the flow of funds to Argentina and capital flight became uncontrollable, with 25% of all the money in Argentine banks having been withdrawn since the beginning of 2001.
 On 2 December, Finance Minister Cavallo announced a national cash-withdrawal limit of $250/week.
 Popular opinion was very negative, especially amongst the middle class (bearing in mind that the weekly withdrawal limit was higher than the total savings of the majority of the Argentine population), for whom the economic crisis caused a breach of political confidence.
 Protests were held throughout December, although the largest and most important protests were those held on 19 and 20 December.

-Although people could still use their money via credit cards, checks and other forms of non-cash payments, the enforcement of these measures caused delays and problems for the general population and especially for businesses.
-Massive queues at every bank and growing reports of political crisis contributed to inflame Argentina's political scenario.
+Although people could still use their money via credit cards, checks and other forms of non-cash payments, the enforcement of these measures caused delays and problems for the general population, especially businesses.
+Massive queues at every bank, and growing reports of political crises contributed to inflame Argentina's political scenario.

 De la Rúa's position had become unsustainable, and an attempt by the Catholic Church to mediate between the government and the opposition in mid-December failed.
 Between 16 and 19 December there were several incidents involving unemployed activists and protesters who demanded the handing-out of food bags from supermarkets.
 These incidents ended up with outright looting of supermarkets and convenience stores on 18 December, taking place in the Rosario and Greater Buenos Aires areas.

 General strike and looting

 On 13 December, the General Confederation of Labour and the Argentine Workers' Central Union declared their seventh general strike against the policies of de la Rúa's government.
 The strike had a high participation rate, including strikes in sectors that rarely participated in general strikes, such as the financial sector and un-unionized workplaces.

-During the time of the strike, there were riots in the working class neighborhoods of some cities, largely instigated by the striking piqueteros.
+During the time of the strike, there were riots in the working-class neighborhoods of some cities, largely instigated by the striking piqueteros.
 Looting occurred in various commercial districts in the country's interior and in Buenos Aires.
 Thousands of people participated in looting, truck-robbery, and street-blocking.
 From 13 to 19 December, seven people were killed by security forces and shopowners.